rust-lang/rust/doc/rust.md

 This is used to indicate that the referenced _lval_ must be moved out, rather than copied, when evaluating this expression.
-It will only have effect when the expression is _stored_ somewhere or passed to a function that takes ownership of it.
+It will only have an effect when the expression is _stored_ somewhere or passed to a function that takes ownership of it.

 ~~~~